BBieganowski/pymicrostructure/docs/_build/html/_sources/user_guide.md.txt

 ## Strategies

-The Strategies module is a crucial component of the `microstructpy` library, designed to provide various algorithms for all traders.
+The Strategies module is a crucial component of the `pymicrostructure` library, designed to provide various algorithms for all traders.
 These strategies determine how traders calculate fair prices, set trading volumes, and adjust spreads in response to market conditions.

 The module defines three main types of strategies: